Looking for a safe, natural solution for symptoms such as anxiety, insomnia, depression, or constipation? Contact Pamela for help.

 The Reiki Credibility Challenge

-Dr. Oz’s recent endorsement of Reiki on his popular tv show kindled interest among an entirely new segment of the population.
+Dr. Oz’s endorsement of Reiki on his popular tv show kindled interest among an entirely new segment of the population.
 Now what?

 Probably not.

-But they trust Dr. Oz, so they soldier on.
 Now they are standing in front of the community bulletin board at the local health food store, a store they may be visiting for the very first time, looking for a Reiki practitioner, and they see a number of listings.
 They wonder how to know who is credible.
 Common sense helps, but still, they’re losing confidence and wishing they had more to go on…

-The public expects health-care professionals to have meaningful credentials, but Reiki practice is not regulated in that way.
 There are no agreed upon standards for Reiki training or treatment.
 Some people become “instant powerful Reiki masters;” others take longer training, but start charging for their services without having any supervision or professional training.
-How can people new to Reiki know who is credible?

 And without meaningful credentialing in the field, how can serious Reiki professionals distinguish themselves in their communities?